MARTINSBURG, W.Va. - Before sunrise Tyler Hull dropped off his car and revved up the trailer for his ride to Spring Mills High School.

 For the students it’s a way to showcase a small piece of home.

 "It’s a lot of pride in doing it.
 I have fun doing it,” said Cuswa.
 “It is a way to represent everyone else and get more people brought into

-The group at Spring Mills High School has a full week of entertainment planned including a hay bell toss and a peddle tractor pull.
+The group at Spring Mills High School has a full week of entertainment planned including a hay bale toss and a pedal tractor pull.